search

 For many contractors in attendance at Latinos in Roofing, the goal is clear: build stronger, more resilient businesses.

-"The biggest blessing for us has been getting certified and finding people who were willing to train us and help us, not just to sell roofing, but to grow as individuals every time we attend a training," said Roger Urena, of Urena Roofing, in an interview with Roofing Contractor.
+"The biggest blessing for us has been getting certified and finding people who were willing to train us and help us, not just to sell roofing, but to grow as individuals every time we attend a training," said Roger Urena of Houston-based Urena Roofing, in an interview with Roofing Contractor.
 He attended the event with his two sons, who also play key roles in the company.

 At GAF’s Latino-focused event, bilingual educational sessions centered on training, operations and practical tools to help contractors grow, from improving crews and workflows to navigating a more competitive market.